Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Driving

-Driving may not be restricted if the patient is able to control or maneuver the car confidently.
+Driving may not be restricted if the patient can control or manoeuvre the car confidently.

 Time off work